-Turkey’s currency nosedives on economic concerns, US dispute
+Turkey shaken by financial fears, Trump rattles it further

 - More Seattle-area home sellers lower list prices as market cools way down

+The United States is the biggest destination for Turkish steel exports with 11 percent of the Turkish export volume.
+The lira fell further after Trump’s tweet.

+In what appears to be a diplomatic riposte, Turkey later said Erdogan had held a phone call with Russian President Vladimir Putin to discuss economic ties.
+It did not disclose details, but suggests Turkey might gravitate further away from its NATO allies toward cooperation with Russia, whose relations with the West are at their lowest since the Cold War.

-Meanwhile, investors are worried about the economic policies of President Recep Tayyip Erdogan, who won a new term in office in June with sweeping new powers.
+Turkey’s woes have been aggravated by investor worries about the economic policies of Erdogan, who won a new term in office in June with sweeping new powers.

 Erdogan has been putting pressure on the central bank to not raise interest rates in order to keep fueling economic growth.
 He claims higher rates lead to higher inflation — the opposite of what standard economic theory says.